Why Mizen to Malin?

 - Arrive as a group and try not to do too much arguing along the way

 Annagh Wheelers is a very active club so any member signing up had plenty of miles in their legs.
 Our target date was June 03rd and most members had cycled 4000km plus for the first 5 months of 2018.
 We also did some long cycles, 250km+ during April and May and most weekends included a 200km+ cycle.
 Some members also did a small amount of night cycling.
-Personally, I had covered 5000km between Jan and May and had completed around five 200+ cycles.
+Personally, I had covered 5000km between Jan and May and had completed around five 200km+ cycles.

 No special diets were followed.
 We all have work and families and we had to live life as normal.
 We did make sure to eat and hydrate well in the days leading up to the event.
+During the long cycles leading up to the challenge, I made sure to have food breaks similar to the ones planned for the challenge which were 10 min stops every 2 hours.

 Planning and Preparation